dasarpai/old.dasarpai.github.io/_wiaposts/2022-01-02-Why-Do-We-Do-Namaste.md

      teaser: /assets/images/wiapost/5178-Why-Do-We-Do-Namaste.jpg
 author: Hari Thapliyaal
 layout:   wiaposts-layout
-excerpt: "## Meaning of Namaste Namaste means, I bow down to you.
+excerpt: "Meaning of Namaste Namaste means, I bow down to you.
 Normally, you can bow down to some because that person is powerful.
 Or, out of her/his power, either she/he can give or punish you.
 So out of that fear"
 author_profile: true
 share: true
 ---